Convocation administration

 Near the end of the Convocation Convention, the Assemblée générale of the Association 1901 of the Convocation of Episcopal Churches in Europe, the French legal entity of the Convocation, convenes briefly to approve of newly elected Bureau (Council of Advice ) and the financial report.

 Above all, the Convention is a gathering of our community.
 It is a weekend of listening, learning, worship and prayer.
-Everyone in the Convocation, as well as friends from beyond the Episcopal Church, are welcome to attend any Annual Convention.
+Everyone in the Convocation, as well as friends from beyond the Episcopal Church, are welcome to attend any annual convention.

 When is it?